ToolJet/ToolJet/docs/docs/tutorial/manage-users-groups.md

 ## Managing Users in a Workspace

-Admins of a workspace can invite users to the workspace or archive/unarchive the existing users of a workspace.
+Admins of a workspace can invite users to the workspace, archive/unarchive existing users, and manage user metadata.
 To manage users in a workspace:

  1. Go to the **Workspace Settings**.
  2. Click on the **Users** tab.